 DH Brian Dinkelman – Rochester: .252 4 HR 32 RBI 32 Runs

 2B Rey Olmedo – Charlotte - .273 0 HR 19 RBI 9 SB 3 CS

 SS Doug Bernier – Scranton: .201 0 HR 10 RBI

-The Red Wings currently have 3 catchers on their 25 man roster.
-Drew Butera is expected to be the starting catcher for opening day, however Chris Hermann should get at least half of the starts behind the plate.
-Also, on their current roster there is no listed player to play second; Rey Olmedo is my guess for who will be taking that role on a day to day basis.
-The Wings top 5 batters have a lot of pop in the bats; however 6-9 is where there could be an on going issue throughout the season.
+The Red Wings currently have 3 catchers on their 25-man roster.
+Drew Butera is expected to be the starting catcher for opening day, but Chris Hermann should get at least half of the starts behind the plate.
+Also, on their current roster there is no listed player to play second; Rey Olmedo is my guess for who will be taking that role on a day-to-day basis.
+The Wings top five batters have a lot of pop in the bats; however 6-9 is where there could be an ongoing issue throughout the season.

 The obvious pick would be Oswaldo Arcia, because it is the correct pick.
 Being the youngest player on the Red Wings squad, Arcia has thrived at every minor league level he’s played in.
 In 2012 between Fort Myers, and New Britain, Arcia hit .320 with 17 home runs and 98 RBI’s.
 Arcia drew comparisons of Bobby Abreu from his manager Gene Glynn who also called him, “one of those scary hitters.
 He deserves to be here, you can tell when he steps up to the plate he believes in himself, doesn’t matter who is pitching.”

 The player to watch for out of the rotation though is Pedro Hernandez.
 With a career 5 to 1 strikeout to walk ratio it’s clear that control is one of the keys to his success.
 It wouldn’t be a surprise at the end of the season if Hernandez ends up with 12-14 wins with an ERA hovering in the 3.70 range.